Shantang3/ACE-CPT-Notes/Personal Notes/Chr7-8.md

 TODO: add table 7.1

 ## Cardiovascular Assessment at Rest

 - Resting HR (RHR): Sinus bradycardia (slow HR): RHR < 60 bpm; Normal sinus rhythm: RHR 60 – 100 bmp; Sinus tacgycardia: RHR > 100 bpm.
+Female might have lower RHR.

+One of the possible over-training indicators: 5 mpm higher in RHR than normal.

 - Blood pressure (BP):systolic BP (SBP): higher number and represents the pressure created by the heart as it pumps blood into circulation via ventricular contraction; diastolic BP (DBP): lower number.

 (SBP and/or DBP in mmHg) Normal: <120 and <80; Elevated: 120-129 and < 80; Stage 1 Hypertension: 130-139 or 80-89; Stage 2 hypertension: >=140 or >=90

 ## Anthropometric Measurements and Body Composition